jenkinsci/build-history-manager-plugin/README.md

 1. Built-in conditions that control the applications of rules to builds,
 2. Optional [Condition](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/conditions/Condition.java)s that are ANDed together to filter (select) builds,
-3. Optional [Action](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/actions/Action.java)s that are applied to builds when all the conditions are met.
+3. Optional [Action](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/actions/Action.java)s that are applied to builds when all their rule's conditions are met.

 ### Built-in conditions